bright/new-www/content/blog/top-trends-in-healthtech.md

 <EbookDynamic sectionTitle='scale your solution with our free guide' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Read more about Generative AI, blockchain, cloud computing or monitoring.
 All top technologies that elevate healthcare in one guide.'} ebookImage='/images/healthtech_guide_cover_homepage_update_logo.png' ebookAlt='guide healthcare software cover' />

-## 2025 might bring a breakthrough in AI for diagnostics
+## We still need to wait for a global breakthrough in AI for diagnostics

-Although in 2024, there was **widespread discussion about AI's potential in diagnostics**, actual implementations in this field remain limited, despite many companies actively working on it.
-We'll see if 2025 will bring a true breakthrough for companies working on diagnostics, with patients actively benefiting from AI-powered solutions.
+Although in recent years, there was **widespread discussion about AI's potential in diagnostics**, actual implementations in this field remain limited, despite many companies actively working on it.
+We'll see if 2026 will bring a true breakthrough for companies working on diagnostics, with patients actively benefiting from AI-powered solutions.

 Here are examples of companies and organizations working on implementing AI in disease diagnostics that are worth watching in 2025: [SkinVision](https://www.skinvision.com/pl/), [iCAD](https://www.icadmed.com/), [Eyenuk](https://www.eyenuk.com/en/), [AinnovaTech](https://www.ainnovatech.com/), [Cleerly](https://cleerlyhealth.com/), [AI Dermatologist](https://ai-derm.com/).